r-rocha/jsPsych-in-Qualtrics/mkdocs/save-php.md

 ---

 ## Step 2.
-Setting up the directories for saving experiment files
+Set up the directories for saving experiment files

 Let's create a directory called `exp_data`, which will host necessary files and serve as a parent directory for your experiments by running three separate commands one-by-one.